 Look for job vacancies at:

-As a registered dietitian you can become a full member of the British Dietetic Association (BDA), which runs regular post-registration training.
+As a registered dietitian you can become a full member of the BDA, which runs regular post-registration training.
 Sessions are usually organised by special interest groups within the association and focus on areas of expertise.

 Courses in professionalism skills and leadership and management are also available.
 Food manufacturers also offer courses for dietitians about new products, and these are sometimes run via BDA branches.
 See the BDA Centre for Education for more details.

 The BDA is also involved in a number of post-registration dietetic apprenticeships - the enhanced clinical practitioner and advanced clinical practitioner apprenticeships.
 For more information, see BDA: Apprenticeships.

 You may wish to undertake postgraduate study in your area of specialism.
 Masters modules are available in areas of dietetic practice, which can be taken either as stand-alone or Masters programmes.
 Search for postgraduate courses in dietetics.